conyappa/mobile/README.md

 Please note that there are 4 possible environmental variables that you can modify:

+- `DEVELOPMENT_SCHEMA`: Defines the schema to use to connect to when in development.
+Defaults to `http`.
 - `DEVELOPMENT_HOST`: Defines the host to connect to when in development.
 Defaults to the machine that started the `expo` server. **It should not include the HTTP schema**.
 - `DEVELOPMENT_PORT`: Defines the port to connect to when in development.
 Defaults to `8000`.
 - `DEVELOPMENT_API_PORT`: Defines the API version to connect to when in development.
 Defaults to `v1`.